AdobeDocs/federated-audience-composition.en/help/compositions/activities/scheduler.md

 >[!NOTE]
 >
->If you want to start the composition right away, you can click the **Execute pending task** in the scheduler's top action bar.
+>If you want to start the composition right away, you can select the **Execute pending task** in the scheduler's top action bar.
 This button is only available when you have started the composition.

 <!--## Example{#scheduler-example}